EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    TDP plot with analysis options and dwell time fitting

 If you have been following the manual analysis steps, you might know now how much time it can take to analyze the data from one day of measurement.
-If such amount of time feels too much, DeepLASI offers you automatic data analysis as follows.
+If such amount of time feels too much, *Deep-LASI* offers you automatic data analysis as follows.

 ..  _automatic_2c_d:
 Automatic data analysis and correction